Blog

 Human Verification

-Ensuring that final sign-offs and competency judgments always remain the responsibility of a qualified human professional.
+Ethical AI ensures that final sign-offs and competency judgments always remain the responsibility of a qualified human professional.

 A circular infographic depicting the continuous improvement cycle of ethical technology use, including disclosure, monitoring, human validation, and the right to redress.